abap2UI5/docs/docs/development/logging.md

 ```

 ::: tip
-This popup is still in its early stages and offers basic functionality only.
+The BAL popup is still in its early stages and offers basic functionality only.
 If you’ve implemented BAL features with abap2UI5, consider contributing to extend its capabilities.
 :::